 Ly has experience across public, university, and private practice settings.
 She has worked with adults and adolescents in a previous role as a group therapist at the Emotional Health Clinic at Macquarie University, and with adolescents and their parents at the Lower North Shore Child and Adolescent Mental Health Services at Royal North Shore Hospital.
 She has also worked in clinical research in the area of refugee mental health at The University of New South Wales.

-Ly completed her postgraduate clinical training at The University of New South Wales, where she is currently awaiting conferral of her PhD, which investigated the relationship between mood, imagery, and repetitive thinking.
+Ly completed her postgraduate clinical training at The University of New South Wales, which investigated the relationship between mood, imagery, and repetitive thinking.
 Ly has presented her research at a number of national and international conferences.